Center for Opioid Epidemiology & Policy Students & Fellows

 Ariadne’s work focuses on understanding how socioeconomic inequalities translate in health inequalities, with a particular focus on substance use, violence, social determinants of health, and related policy evaluation.
-Prior to joining the doctoral program at NYU Langone, Ariadne worked as a data analyst and project coordinator at the Center for Opioid Epidemiology and Policy and the Violence Prevention Research Program at University of California, Davis.
-She earned her MPP at Duke University and her BA in economics at Instituto Tecnológico Autónomo de México.
+Prior to joining the doctoral program at NYU Grossman School of Medicine, Ariadne worked as a data analyst and project coordinator at the Center for Opioid Epidemiology and Policy and the Violence Prevention Research Program at University of California, Davis.
+She earned her MPP at Duke University and her BA in economics from Instituto Tecnológico Autónomo de México.

 Navin Kumar, PhD, MPhil, MA

 Dr. Kumar received his PhD in sociology from Yale University.
 He studies the relationship between identities and health.
 His recent research centers on how vape/e-cigarette users produce and consume health misinformation.
 Related work explores how altruism among gay and bisexual men can be used to improve health outcomes.
 Dr. Kumar also earned his MPhil and MA degrees from Yale University.

 Dr. Allen's research focuses on the evaluation of supply-side policy responses to the opioid overdose epidemic, the use of predictive analytics for public health practice, and public health ethics.
 Prior to joining NYU Langone, he worked in drug policy for the New York City government.
 He holds an MPA in public policy and a BA in comparative literature from NYU.
 He earned his PhD in epidemiology from NYU Grossman School of Medicine.
 Dr. Allen is currently an assistant professor at the Center for Opioid Epidemiology and Policy focused on the evaluation of New York City's overdose prevention center initiative.